Haufe-Lexware/api-style-guide/api-design-best-practices.md

 Different SLA’s CAN be offered by the API provider.
 API clients are identified by API keys obtained from the portal.
 No API access without a corresponding and valid API key. (exception for pubsub notification APIs which only contain the link to the resource but not the resource itself).

 > We are currently investigating different API management solution to support this requirement.
+A blueprint exists for Microsoft Azure and a self-contained Open Source solution based on Mashape Kong API Gateway.

 ### Follow the Robustness Principle